Alex Gu

 Music

-I also study classical piano under Yukiko Sekino.
+Previously, I studied classical piano under Yukiko Sekino and Chun-Chi An.
 Here are some recordings of concerts I have given in the past:

 Recital, Spring 2023 [Program Notes]